 Why do some pressure groups have too much influence and others very little?

 It is an essay and exam-based subject with two units in each year on the Politics and Government of the UK and USA.
 The course is especially suitable for those students with a Humanities background, in particular History and those who have an interest in the study of UK and US Politics and current developments.
 Students often find it beneficial to study Government & Politics combined with another Social Science or Humanities subject and it goes particularly well with Economics, History and Sociology.

 In addition to the general entry requirements we prefer you to have a B in English or a humanities-related subject.

 This course combines well with

-History, Economics, Law, Sociology all combine particularly well with this subject.
+This course combines well with History, Economics, Law or Sociology.
 As it is essay based we welcome students who are studying English Language or Literature.

 Examination based-50% AS, 50% A2.
 Two written examination papers per year.

 Most of our students go on to study law, politics or other social science and humanities courses at university, and from there a wide range of careers is possible - including politics.

 Sir George Monoux College tries to ensure the accuracy of the information contained in this web site.
 However, such accuracy cannot be guaranteed.
 The College reserves the right to make changes in regulations, the offering and structure of courses and programmes without notice.